-Andrew Skaltsounis is the Managing Director of Inventis Technology Pty Limited and receives remuneration in accordance with a contract of employment dated 1 August 2012, as amended from time to time.
+Andrew Skaltsounis was the Managing Director of Inventis Technology Pty Limited and received remuneration for the year ended 30 June 2014, in accordance with a contract of employment dated 1 August 2012, as amended from time to time.

 D. Additional disclosures